Treasury and Working Capital Management Metrics Every CFO Should Track

 Net Working Capital and Operating Cash Flow Trends

-Net working capital and operating cash flow trends reveal whether a business is generating sustainable liquidity from its core operations, or masking a structural cash problem with short-term debt facilities.
+Net working capital (NWC) and operating cash flow trends reveal whether a business is generating sustainable liquidity.

 Treasury Risk Metrics: Protecting the Business from Liquidity Shocks